 Dr Vanessa Enriquez Raido

 PhD in Translation Education, MA in Translation and Intercultural Studies, Postgraduate Diploma in Translation and Digital Text Processing, BA in Translation and Interpreting Studies (Spanish, English and German).

 After completing her BA in Translation and Interpreting Studies at Universidad Alfonso X El Sabio in the year 2000, Vanessa obtained her Postgraduate Diploma in Translation and Digital Text Processing from the Universitat Pompeu Fabra in 2002, her MA in Translation and Intercultural Studies from the Universitat Rovira i Virgili in 2005, and her PhD in Translation Education from the Universitat Ramon Llull in 2011.
 Her research intersects the fields of translator education, translation-oriented web search, translation technologies, and behavioral‐cognitive approaches to translation processes.
 Vanessa contributes to these fields in the form of publications, conference presentations and invited lectures in translations programs worldwide.
 She has also developed a strong interest in language service provision across New Zealand public settings.

-Vanessa's main editorial activities include her former role as Review Editor for The Interpreter and Translator Trainer and her onging referee work for this and other scholarly journals such as:
+Vanessa's main editorial activities include her former role as Review Editor for The Interpreter and Translator Trainer and her onging referee work for this and other scholarly journals, including:

 - Translation Spaces